sio-doh/30-Days-Of-React/05_Day_Props/05_props.md

 >>>>>>> 02516c4 (day_5 has been cleaned)
 ## propTypes

-The propTypes package help as to assign the data types of the props we passed to a component.
+The propTypes package helps us to assign the data types of the props we passed to a component.

 ## defaultProps